-Feeding 2,000 hungry college students every day is no easy task, but the chefs, servers, and other employees in Lynchburg College Dining Services work hard to cook up satisfaction.
+Feeding 2,000 hungry college students every day is no easy task, but the chefs, servers, and other employees in University of Lynchburg Dining Services work hard to cook up satisfaction.

 The award-winning dining staff members pride themselves with being student-centered as they plan meals, add new options of food, or apply sustainable practices.